-Your public instances will typically be Windows or Linux operating systems running on your public cloud of choice such as Amazon Web Services (AWS), IBM Softlayer or Microsoft Azure.
+Your public instances will typically be Windows or Linux operating systems running on your public cloud of choice such as Amazon Web Services (AWS), Azure or IBM Cloud.

-Configuring the IEM Client for Public Internet Instances
+Configuring the BigFix Client for Public Internet Instances

 Of course, if you have a public cloud instance the BigFx client won’t be able to reach your privately hosted BigFix server.
 You need to provide the client a few additional details so it can ‘phone home’.
 This will be your relay in the DMZ and it’s DNS name or IP address.
 These details are stored in the clientsettings.cfg file.
 The following article provides details on how to configure this, but all it requires is just one or two lines as shown in this example: